muyuuuu/muyuuuu/README.md

-:point_right: I am currently a student of Xidian University, majoring in CS.
+:point_right: A student from Xidian University, majoring in CS.

 - :running: Focus on **OS and DeepLearning** recently.
 - :star: Main tools: python, C++, LaTeX